Process of Establishing Pay Rates for Different Positions

 Developing pay structure: From the last steps of the process, an equitable wage structure is prepared by determining the compensation legislation, width of pay grades, difference between pay plans etc (Armstrong, 2012).
 This process helps to establish fair pay rates for the different positions in the organization on the basis of job values.

 Linking between Strategic Compensation and Strategic HR Goals

 The compensation strategy helps to determine the position of the firm in job market.
 It is a supporting strategy for the organizational HR strategy.
 HR strategy is always set in respect to the compensation area, so that employees could be aware about the organizational situation and can be motivated for performing the activities in order to accomplish the organizational goals.
 The objectives of HR strategy of an organization are to motivate the employees, increase their efforts, reduce work conflicts etc (Bohlander & Snell, 2010).
-The strategic compensation policy facilitates the employees an understanding about the value of each job and related pay structure for it.
+According to paying for Assignment strategic compensation policy facilitates the employees an understanding about the value of each job and related pay structure for it.
 It helps to reduce the conflict among employees related to pay structure.
 At the same time, it includes different pay ranges and appraisal conditions, which motivate the employees to perform well by giving his/her maximum efforts towards achieving the organizational objectives.
 It also facilitates an effective position of the organization in job market (Jackson, Schuler & Werner, 2011).

 Options to Determine Ranges and Rates for Pay

 Following options are available for an organization to determine pay ranges and rates: